Bull Ring, Birmingham: Construction and opening

 The successful proposal received planning permission and demolition of the 1960s Bull Ring Shopping Centre commenced in 2000 with the traders moving to the Rag Market in Edgbaston Street.
 It was replaced by a new design, mixing both traditional market activity with modern retail units.
 The main contractor was Sir Robert McAlpine.
+The structural engineer was Waterman Group.
 The first building to be completed was the Nationwide Building Society which, while not directly connected to the shopping centre, was part of the development.
 A new indoor shopping centre, "Bullring" (as the commercial entity is branded) opened on 4 September 2003.

 Because a major road and two railway tunnels ran under the northern edge of the site, two levels of retail areas are dramatically suspended from four 45m arched steel trusses, each weighing 120 tonnes, which are supported on piles either side of the railway tunnels.

 The first week of trading saw the new shopping centre under considerable pressure due to the large crowds it attracted.
 On 4 September 2003, the day of opening, some 276,600 people visited the shopping centre.
+In year 2004 it was the busiest shopping centre in the United Kingdom with 36.5 million visitors.